longturn/freeciv21/docs/glossary.rst

     Fire Power

     The amount of damage an attacking unit can inflict on a defending unit within a single round of combat.

+  GPT
+    Gold Per Turn

+    This is the direct output of your nation's economy.

   Goto
     Units that are out of :term:`MP` can be given advanced orders to take an action at the start of the next